Crynant RFC: 1961 - present

 Though Crynant saw little success during the sixties, in 1967 Ron Jones was selected to face England, while playing for Coventry.
 He represented Wales four times between 1967 and 1968.
 The 1968/69 season saw the introduction of a youth side, which would allow the growth of local talent to help strengthen future senior teams.

-In 1971, Crynant's secretary since 1927, Rhys Emlyn Williams, was elected to the post of Welsh Rugby Union President.
+In 1971, Crynant's secretary since 1927, Rhys Emlyn Williams, was elected to the post of Welsh Rugby Union President coinciding with the club's upturn in fortunes.
+In the late 1960's the formation of a Youth Side and the extension of the clubhouse meant far more social events and very often two games at home on a Saturday.
+During the 70's on the playing field the club reached three West Wales Cup finals, triumphing in one in 1979.
+Crynant produced a dozen Youth & Schools Internationals during this period and the advent of the local O.G.Davies competitions meant further successes.
+However, the 1972-73 season proved to be exceptional, with the winning of the West Wales Championship & The President's Cup.
+A year later, the history books were nearly re-written when visitors Llanelli scraped a 14-9 win in an epic Welsh Cup game, Cryant coming desperately close to a try in the dying minutes.

 In 1983 the clubhouse was badly damaged by fire.
 The damage was extensive and the club was under insured; it took until 2003 for the club to pay back the debts to repair the damage.
 During the club's centenary season in 1995/96, they were visited by top Welsh clubs as part of the celebrations, including Llanelli, Neath, and Swansea.

-In the 2015/2016 season Crynant enjoyed their greatest success.
-Former players and brothers, Aled, Shaun and Ewan Hopkins returned as player/coaches alongside John Leyshon, another former player.
-They become West Central C League Champions, losing only two games that season to League rivals Baglan R.F.C.
-Christopher Pugh, club Captain that season lifted the trophy on Maesmawr field in front of a happy home crowd.

 Club badge

 The emblem of Crynant Rugby Club includes a picture of a white horse that is believed to relate to the mountain of March Hywel that overlooks the village.
 The horse is Hywel's Horse, which is linked to an ancient battle that took place on the mountain between local tribes.
 The badge also contains a picture of a star that represents the original clubhouse of Crynant RFC, the Star Hotel.
 On the opposite side is a picture of an M with two circles placed over the points of the M. To this day nobody within the village is able to determine what this symbol means and since the designer of the badge is no longer alive, the final symbolism is lost.
+The Club's motto is Digon yw Chwarae (it is enough to play).
+Sadly, with the advent of professionalism, this attitude to the game has all but disappeared.